Hopf-Galois module structure of degree p extensions of p-adic fields: Introduction

-The case that $a\neq0$ have been extensively studied by Elder \cite{elder2018}, who labels such extensions as \textit{typical}.
-In Section \ref{sec:typicalp} we will establish some generalities that will be useful for statements \eqref{mainthm2}-\eqref{mainthm4}.
-We shall describe the underlying Hopf algebra at the unique Hopf-Galois structure on $L/K$ by using the classification of rank $p$ Hopf algebras by Tate and Oort \cite{tateoort}, following the formulation at \cite[Chapter 4]{childs}.
-This will allow us to establish the existence of a specific element $w$ generating $H$ as a $K$-algebra (i.e. $H=K[w]$) such that $w^p=\lambda w$, where $\lambda\in\mathcal{O}_K$ is an element whose $K$-valuation can be explicitly determined.
-This improves considerably the situation at the already known solutions for the cases $r=1$ and $r=2$, where the generator of $H$ chosen at each case satisfies a much trickier equation (see \cite[Proposition 6.8 (2)]{delcorsoferrilombardo} for the Galois case and \cite[Proposition 3.2]{gildegpdihedral} for the dihedral one).
-This phenomenon lightens considerably some of the required calculations towards a proof of the aforementioned statements.
-The other ingredient of a Hopf-Galois structure is the action of the underlying Hopf algebra on the top field of the extension.
-In this direction, we shall prove that the action of $w$ increases the valuation of an element $x\in\mathcal{O}_L$ by at least $\ell$ (as defined in Theorem \ref{maintheorem}), and exactly this value if and only if $v_L(x)$ is not divisible by $p$.
+The arguments used for the remaining cases hinge on a result by Childs \cite{childs1989} consisting on a description of the underlying Hopf algebra at the unique Hopf-Galois structure $H$ on $L/K$, by means of the classification of rank $p$ Hopf algebras by Tate and Oort \cite{tateoort}.
+In Section \ref{sec:typicalp}, we shall review this description following the formulation at \cite[Chapter 4]{childs}, according to which $H=K[\Psi]$ for a specific element $\Psi$ that is constructed from an eigenspace decomposition of $H^+\coloneqq\mathrm{Ker}(\epsilon_H)$, where $\epsilon_H$ is the counity of $H$ as a $K$-Hopf algebra.
+Moreover, it follows from this description that $\Psi$ satisfies a degree $p$ equation of the type $\Psi^p=\lambda\Psi$, where $\lambda\in\mathcal{O}_K$.
+We shall find a description of $\lambda$ from which its $K$-valuation can be explicitly determined (see Corollary \ref{coro:eqdegp}).
+This fact improves the situation at the already known solutions for the cases $r=1$ and $r=2$, where the chosen generator of $H$ at each case satisfies a much trickier equation (see \cite[Proposition 6.8 (2)]{delcorsoferrilombardo} for the Galois case and \cite[Proposition 3.2]{gildegpdihedral} for the dihedral one), and lightens some of the required calculations towards a proof of the statements \ref{mainthm3} and \ref{mainthm4} at Theorem \ref{maintheorem}.
+More specifically, the equation $\Psi^p=\lambda\Psi$ allows to calculate easily the products of the basis elements of $\mathfrak{A}_{L/K}$, which will be needed for studying the $\mathfrak{A}_{L/K}$-freeness of $\mathcal{O}_L$.

-These results on the Hopf-Galois structure on $L/K$ will provide the suitable setting to translate the strategy used in the already known cases $r=1$, $r=2$ to the general one.
-In Section \ref{sec:freescaffold} we will consider the case $t<\frac{rpe}{p-1}-r$, where the main tool will be the aforementioned theory of scaffolds (see Section \ref{sec:scaffoldsp}).
-In this case Elder had already constructed a scaffold of a typical degree $p$ extension (see \cite[Section 3.2]{elder2018}); we shall use such a scaffold.
-The case $t\geq\frac{rpe}{p-1}-r$ will be treated in Section \ref{sec:freecontfrac}, and the main tool in this case is the theory of continued fractions and distance to the minimal integer (see Section \ref{sec:contfrac}).